National Heart, Lung, and Blood Institute

 - The submitting organization or institution

-- The direct costs, contract F&A, and total costs for each year of the proposed project using one of the two tables provided via the following link, (note that funds and value of goods or services provided by third-party contributors must also be included):
+- The direct costs, subcontract F&A (if any), and total costs for each year of the proposed project using one of the two tables provided via the following link (funds and value of goods or services provided by third-party contributors* must also be included):

 - A specific plan for disseminating the results for clinical or public health practice, including a brief description of the intended audience, approaches designed to reach that audience, and a timeline